 Why did I buy the lamp for myself

-Not only do I have ongoing healing that’s happening, I can use the lamp for any of my family members when and if we get sick.
+Not only do I have ongoing healing that’s happening, I can use the lamp for any of my family members when and if we get sick or have pain.

 Additionally, gamma brainwaves are linked to improved brain health, memory, focus and various cognitive functions that are beneficial for learning new languages.
-Our family is learning a new language, and I need all the help I can get, as I age!
+Our family will be learning a new language, and I’ll need all the help I can get, as I age!

 (Side note: Children with learning disorders also greatly benefit from gamma stimulation based on impressive studies.)

 As you can see in the images of various brainwaves below, gamma waves are the fastest brainwave frequency — even though they occur during times like meditation, breathing exercises and feelings of deep thankfulness.
-Pretty cool paradigm!
+A pretty cool paradigm!

 How to live to encourage gamma brainwaves